 People enjoying the beach Paddling and swimming

 The wreck seen from the beach at low tide.
 Once used for bombing practice.
-Some people take the long walk out to see it at close range but be warned this can be dangerous as the tide comes in quickly from behind trapping adults and children on several accasions.
+At low tide some people have taken the long walk out to see it at close range, but be warned this can be dangerous as the tide comes in quickly from behind trapping adults and children on several accasions.
 Not everybody has been rescued.

 A great aerial image from Rob.
 Brancaster Staithe village and the marshes as seen from Rob's drone